-Through HR Technology, HR Solutions in Matching & Solutions and Staffing for the global HR Matching market as well as through Marketing Solutions in Matching & Solutions for Japan, the Company aims not only to provide online advertising business but also to be a solution provider to improve the business performance and productivity of clients' businesses by utilizing technology.
+Through HR Technology, HR Solutions in Matching & Solutions and Staffing in the global HR Matching market as well as through Marketing Solutions in Matching & Solutions for Japan, the Company aims not only to provide online advertising businesses, but also to be a solutions provider that utilizes technology to improve the performance and productivity of clients' businesses

-In an environment of high uncertainty, the Company believes that making a positive impact on society and this shared planet is key to achieving sustainable growth, and prospering together with all stakeholders through all corporate activities with a sound governance foundation is important.
-Therefore, the Company has set specific targets for environmental, social and governance (ESG) matters as a corporate strategy which will be monitored by the Board of Directors, and will take initiatives through dialogue with stakeholders.
+In an environment of significant uncertainty, the Company is committed to making a positive impact on society and the planet, which is essential to achieving sustainable growth.
+The Company aims to prosper together with all stakeholders by conducting all corporate activities with a sound governance foundation.
+Therefore, as part of the Company's corporate strategy, the Company has set specific targets for environmental, social and governance (ESG) matters which will be monitored by the Board of Directors.
+The Company will advance these initiatives through ongoing dialogue with its stakeholders.